How To: Easy Homemade Magnesium Spray Recipe

 Where can I buy magnesium flakes?

-Most organic or specialist, Asian food stores stock Nigari or pure magnesium chloride flakes – it is most commonly used in the preparation of tofu.
+Most organic or specialist, Asian food stores stock Nigari or pure magnesium chloride flakes.
+Magnesium salts (Nigari) are most commonly used in the preparation of tofu.

 Homemade Magnesium Spray Recipe